rich-dobbs-13440/astutus/docs/source/backlog.rst

 Backlog:

-  * Task: Update for autodocs for all all modules.
+  * Task: Create an initial pass for module docstring for astutus.usb.tree
   * Story: As a user, I can configure my own aliases for physical USB devices in the USB tree.
   * Story: As a developer, I can view documentation from RPi